jaeminkim1324/proj1/answers.md

 # Q0: Why is this error being thrown?
+I think we haven't made our Pokemon model yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *